 - 7.2.1 Policy CP12 of the Core Strategy states that development should 'protect residential amenities by taking into account the need for adequate levels and disposition of privacy, prospect, amenity and garden space'.
 Policy DM1 and Appendix 2 of the Development Management Policies document set out that development should not result in loss of light to the windows of neighbouring properties nor allow overlooking, and should not be excessively prominent in relation to adjacent properties. - 7.2.2 Appendix 2 of the Development Management Policies advises that generally single storey rear extensions to semi-detached properties can have a maximum depth of 3.6m.
-The proposed extension would extend from the original rear elevation by 3.6m adjacent to the shared boundary at No 59.
-It is considered that it would not result in a loss light or have an overbearing impact upon this neighbour.
-It is noted that this neighbour has implemented a single storey extension such that the proposal would marginally extend beyond this dwelling. - 7.2.3 The extension would have a depth of 3.6m on the shared boundary with the neighbour at No.63, which would comply with the guidelines.
-It is noted that this neighbour has a single storey rear extension which would extend a similar depth to the proposed rear extension.
-The proposed rear extension would be set in from the shared boundary with this neighbouring property by 0.4m.
-As such, it is considered that it would not have an overbearing impact or result in a loss of light to this neighbour. - 7.2.4 The proposed fenestration within the rear elevation of the proposed rear extension would overlook the application site and therefore would not facilitate any overlooking to any neighbouring dwellings.
+The proposed extension would extend from the original rear elevation by 3.85m adjacent to the shared boundary at No.60 to the eastern flank.
+However, given that this adjacent neighbouring building line is set further back and that the proposed extension would only project to a depth of 1.7m from this neighbour's rear extension, the proposal is considered to be acceptable.
+It is considered that the proposed extension would not result in a loss of light or have an overbearing impact upon this neighbour. - 7.2.3 The existing extension would still hold a depth of 3.85m on the shared boundary with the neighbour at No.64 to the western flank and as this depth is not proposed to change, no objections are raised in respect of any impact on No. 64.
+The proposed change from a pitch to a flat roof would reduce bulk.
+As such, it is considered that the proposal would not have an overbearing impact or result in any loss of light to this neighbour. - 7.2.4 The proposed fenestration within the rear elevation of the proposed rear extension would overlook the application site and therefore would not facilitate any overlooking to any neighbouring dwellings.
 No flank glazing is proposed and therefore no overlooking would be facilitated to any neighbouring properties.
-A condition shall be added to any grant of planning permission to ensure that no windows are allowed within the flank elevations of the proposed rear extension to safeguard residential amenity of neighbouring dwellings.
-The proposed roof lantern is of a limited height and would be set into the rear roofslope of the proposed rear extension and therefore would not give rise to any overlooking to any neighbouring dwellings.
+The proposed roof lanterns are of a limited height and would be set into the rear flat roofs of the rear extensions and therefore would not give rise to any overlooking to any neighbouring dwellings.

-- 7.2.5 In summary, the proposed development would be in accordance with Policy CP12 of the Core Strategy (adopted October 2011) and Policy DM1 and Appendix 2 of Development Polices Local Development Document (adopted July 2013.) - 7.3 Amenity Space Provision for future occupants - 7.3.1 Policy CP12 of the Core Strategy states that development should take into account the need for adequate levels and disposition of privacy, prospect, amenity and garden space.
+- 7.2.5 In summary, the proposed development would be in accordance with Policy CP12 of the Core Strategy (adopted October 2011) and Policy DM1 and Appendix 2 of Development Polices Local Development Document (adopted July 2013) - 7.3 Amenity Space Provision for future occupants - 7.3.1 Policy CP12 of the Core Strategy states that development should take into account the need for adequate levels and disposition of privacy, prospect, amenity and garden space.
 Specific standards for amenity space are set out in Appendix 2 of the Development Management Policies LDD. - 7.3.2 Following the proposed development the application site would retain sufficient amenity space for future occupiers and as such would comply with Appendix 2 of the DMP LDD.